 The Fanatec CSL Elite Pedal set is the most budget-friendly pedal option offered by the sim racing giant.
 Coming in at considerably less than the Clubsport V3 Pedals, these pedals are Fanatec’s entry-level pedal configuration.

 The CSL Elite pedals are some of the best budget pedals on the market.
 They feature plastic-free solid aluminum construction that is durable and can stand up to almost any racer’s style.
-Whether you want to stomp on the gas or slam on the breaks, you can feel secure that these pedals will be able to take whatever abuse you dish out.
+These pedals will feel secure no matter how aggressively you use them, and they provide plenty of realistic feel.

 In this article, I’m going to evaluate the Fanatec CSL Elite Pedal set, including a breakdown of the Fanatec’s Product Lines, Pedal Construction, Customization Options, Pedal Feel, and How to Use Them.
 This will help you understand these pedals’ features and how you can expect them to perform.